 Safeguarding

-Meriden CE Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+At Meriden CE Primary School, the safety and wellbeing of every child is our highest priority.
+We are fully to committed to safeguarding and promoting the welfare of children and young people and expect all staff, governors and volunteers to share this commitment.
 We ensure that consistent effective safeguarding procedures are in place to support families, children and staff at school.
-All concerns are passed through the members of staff who are trained as "Designated Safeguarding Leads" in school.

 Cause for Concern: